 Notes

-Instead of deep-frying the pitha you can use an air fryer to fry those.
+- Instead of deep-frying the pitha, you can use an air fryer to fry them.

 You can store the Pitha in an airtight container for a month or so!